guessty/firestudio/README.md

 ---

-For more info please see go to https://firepress.dev
+For documentation go to https://firepress.gitbook.io/documentation/